Bořanovice: Etymology

-The name is derived from the personal name Bořan (an abbreviated form of Bořivoj), meaning "the village of Bořan's people".
+The name is derived from the personal name Bořan (a shortened form of Bořivoj), meaning "the village of Bořan's people".

 Geography

 Bořanovice is located about 6 km north of Prague.
 It lies mostly in an agricultural landscape of the Central Elbe Table, but the western part of the municipal territory extends into the Prague Plateau.

 History

 The first written mention of Bořanovice is from 1227.
 Pakoměřice was first documented in 1352, when the church was mentioned.